£0.00 (0 items)

 and then the student is asked to teach that new skill to another person.

-First, she demonstrated how to do it;
+First she demonstrated how to do it;

 then we had to perform the actions ourselves;

 and then she asked each of us to 'teach' another student those same actions.
-We discovered that what we thought we understood perfectly was not as clear as we had believed!
+We discovered that what we thought we understood perfectly was not quite as clear as we had believed!

 Therefore the training principle of: